ryanzhtr/ryanzhtr.github.io/_pages/about.md

 I graduated from [School of Mechanical Engineering and Automation](https://www.me.buaa.edu.cn), Beihang University with a bachelor's degree.
 I'm looking for a potential supervisor for my graduate studies now.

-My research interest includes manipulation, robotic arm trajectory planning and reinforcement learning.
+My research interest includes manipulation, robot whole-body control and reinforcement learning.

 # 📝 Publications